paperwm/PaperWM/README.md

 PaperWM is an experimental [Gnome Shell](https://wiki.gnome.org/Projects/GnomeShell) extension providing scrollable tiling of windows and per monitor workspaces.
 It's inspired by paper notebooks and tiling window managers.

-Supports Gnome Shell from 3.28 to 3.38 on X11 and wayland.
+Supports Gnome Shell from 3.40 to 3.41 on X11 and wayland.
+An older version supports Gnome Shell from 3.28 to 3.38.

 While technically an [extension](https://wiki.gnome.org/Projects/GnomeShell/Extensions) it's to a large extent built on top of the Gnome desktop rather than merely extending it.